jichengyue/Rulez/README.md

 ### Boolean Expression Syntax (for Rules and Alternatives)
 In the expression of a certain Rule (rule field) or Alternative (condition and alternative fields) is possible to reference Parameters, Functions and Variables.

-To reference a Parameter, it must match exactly one of parameter names' comma separated specified in the field Parameters of the Rule.
+To reference a Parameter, it must match exactly one of parameter's names comma separated specified in the field Parameters of the Rule.
 For Example:
 ```
 Parameters:
     par1, par2, par3